 This series of cursive handwriting sheets will focus on the next six letters of the lowercase alphabet--g through l.

-If you missed the first set of cursive letters, you can find them below along with the rest of the cursive alphabet.
+If you missed the first set of cursive letters (focusing on "a" through "f"), you can find them below along with the rest of the cursive alphabet.

-Each of the sheets below contains two lines of handwriting practice.
+All of worksheets below follow a similar format.
+Each of the sheets below contains two lines of lower case handwriting practice.

-There are also quick activities for students to do like matching words and pictures, coloring activities, and writing tasks.
+Below the first two lines of handwriting practice, there are quick activities for students to do like matching words and pictures, coloring activities, and writing tasks.

 Clicking on the pictures below will open up a printable file in another tab.
 From there you can print out your handwriting sheets or save them to your computer for later use.